archway-network/archway-docs/docs/validator/running-a-validator-node.md

   }
 }
 ```
+::: -->

+This next command lets you set the number of coins to stake.

 ```bash
 archwayd add-genesis-account $(archwayd keys show my-validator-account -a) 1000000000stake,1000000000ARCH
 ```

-This next command lets you set the number of coins to stake.
+:::info
+**Note:** Make sure your account has an equal amount of coins matching the "bond denomination" of your genesis file.

 ```json
 // genesis.json